amalpsojan/react-native-chat-sdk-ui/README.md

 ---

 If you have questions or need more integration points (theming, i18n, custom action sets), you can extend the components in `src/components/chat-sdk/components/` or override renderers via props.
-Happy building! 🎉 # react-native-chat-sdk-ui
+Happy building! 🎉